-The Cultivate Collective is launching a net-positive energy national demonstration site and developing a collective of communities rooted in our model to enable large-scale, systemic impact for driving the future of resilient, equitable and vital communities from within.
+The Cultivate Collective is launching a net-positive energy national demonstration site on in Chicago's LeClaire Courts, with a longterm vision to develop a collective of communities rooted in our model to enable large-scale, systemic impact for driving the future of resilient, equitable and vital communities from within.

-Building upon seventeen years of deep collaboration with community leaders, neighborhood voices and local constituents, community-based collaborators are working hand-in-hand to revitalize six currently vacant acres of a former low-income housing project into a thriving community hub.
+Building upon nearly two decades of deep collaboration with community leaders, neighborhood voices and local constituents, community-based collaborators are working hand-in-hand to revitalize six currently vacant acres of a former low-income housing project into a thriving community hub.

-This shovel-ready, $60 million investment is on track to break ground in April of 2022 and will generate greatly needed economic and community development to the city’s under-resourced southwest side.
+This $75 million investment will open its doors in the fall of 2023 and will generate greatly needed economic and community development to the city’s under-resourced southwest side.